 Let’s start with the ultra basic: “What is a mortgage?”

 You’ve undoubtedly heard the word “mortgage” thrown around a million times.
-But you may not know that in the literal sense, it means “death pledge” in the French language, meaning the pledge is effectively terminated when paid off or the property is repossessed (foreclosed) if not paid as agreed.
+But you may not know that in the literal sense, it is defined as “death pledge” in the French language, meaning the mortgage is effectively terminated when paid off or the property is repossessed (foreclosed) if not paid as agreed.

 Broken down, the mort part (pronounced more) means death and the gage part (pronounced gahj) means pledge.

 This pledge dies (is terminated) when the mortgage is either paid off in full or the property is repossessed (foreclosed) by the bank if not paid as agreed (borrower defaults).

 So that’s the literal definition of mortgage, now let’s look at the real-world application.

 A mortgage can be referred to in a variety of different ways, with the most common being a “home loan.”
 Some may refer to a mortgage as a “lien,” which represents a security interest by a lender on a piece of property.
 Whatever is left over from the original loan amount is referred to as the existing lien.